Comparing Arphie vs. Responsive in 2025

 Vector-Based Search: Unlike keyword matching, Arphie uses semantic search to find relevant responses even when exact wording differs.
 When someone asks "What is your incident response procedure?" the system understands this relates to "How do you handle security breaches?" without requiring you to tag them as related.

 Continuous Learning: Every approved response improves the model's understanding of your company's voice and technical requirements.
-After processing approximately 200 responses, teams typically see suggestion accuracy exceed 85% for standard questions.

-Responsive's Traditional Architecture with AI Features
+Traditional Architecture with AI Features Added Later

 • Response suggestions rely more heavily on exact-match keyword searching